mulenokd/livewire-test-task/README.md

 ## Task

 1. Modify the form so that you can choose a payment method based on the methods available to the merchant:
-    - Bank Card
+    - Bank Card (Payer must enter the card number, card expiration date and cvc code)
-    - Qiwi
+    - Qiwi (Payer must enter the phone number)
-    - Yoomoney
+    - Yoomoney (Payer must enter the Yoomoney account number that present of 14-16 digits)

     Implement data entry, masking and validation for each form.
+Please note that additional payment methods may be available in the future.

-2. Add an additional request for data before making the payment itself, but after entering the data.
-You can additionally request either E-mail or Phone.
+2. Add an additional request for data before making the payment itself, but after entering the data:
+    - if the payer has chosen to pay by Bank Card, he could be asked for a phone number.
+    - if the payer has chosen to pay by Qiwi, he could be asked for a e-mail.
+    - if the payer has chosen to pay by Yoomoney, he couldn't be asked for anything.

+    The data request is carried out depending on the response of a certain internal service, which can be replaced with the `rand()` function as part of the test task.

+## Expected Result

+A payment page that can accept not only payments with Bank Card, but also with Qiwi and Yoomoney.
+At the same time, it should be expandable for further business requests if we have a new payment method.
+Also, this form can request additional necessary data depending on business requirements.

 ## Start Project